ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

         The output columns are
         values of the 1st bin, the 2nd bin, ..., the nth bin.
-        An example input file and a loading pything script of using the histogram reduced diagnostics
+        An example input file and a loading python script of using the histogram reduced diagnostics
         are given in ``Examples/Tests/initial_distribution/``.

     * ``ParticleExtrema``
-        This type computes the minimum and maxmium values of particle position, momentum, gamma, weight,
+        This type computes the minimum and maximum values of particle position, momentum, gamma, weight,
         and the :math:`\chi` parameter for QED species.